What Are the Best Restaurants in Seattle

 Establishments With Fenomenal View

 Ray’s Boathouse offers you loads of fresh seafood and the opportunity to enjoy the view of Puget Sound.
-They stick to classical dishes, and the customers keep on coming.
+If you are moving in together with your partner this is where you should celebrate that significant relationship milestone.
+Ray’s stick to classical dishes and the customers keep on coming.

 Agua Verde Caféis a Mexican restaurant that looks over Portage Bay.
 You can order from the orange truck and enjoy some interestingly designed cocktails.